 Competent and motivated people are the most important asset of any company.
 Ahlers AG supports its employees by showing them career development opportunities and offering them different further training and qualification measures.
 Up-and-coming talents regularly have the possibility to enrol in dual study courses to enhance their qualifications as future managers.
-Two employees successfully completed their dual studies in mid-2016.
-As of 2017, the company will again support several employees enrolled in business management and IT study courses.
+In 2017, the company again supported several employees enrolled in business management and IT study courses.

 Cooperation with universities

 Cooperation with universities is an important success factor, which helps to attract and win young talents for the Group at an early stage.
 A good example is our cooperation with Bielefeld University in the context of the BU2BU programme (“Best Undergraduates to Bielefeld University”) with the aim of promoting academic excellence.
 Ahlers gives a number of interns the opportunity to gain an insight into everyday working life.
 Moreover, we recruit talented graduates to enrol in a dual study programme in International Business Administration.
-In this context, Ahlers cooperates with institutions such as LDT Nagold (Academy for Fashion Management) as well as Bielefeld University of Applied Sciences.
+In this context, Ahlers cooperates with institutions such as LDT Nagold (Academy for Fashion Management), AMD (Akademie Mode & Design) as well as the Bielefeld University of Applied Sciences.

 Thanks to the staff